 Thankfully, there are ways to keep this from happening, and most of the solutions come down to timing.
 I’ve written most of these out in the recipe instructions below, but while baking, be sure to keep the following in mind:

 - Do not overmix the cheesecake batter.
 This will add more air to the batter, which can make the cheesecake bake unevenly, raising the risk of cracks.
-This becomes more of a concern the liquid ingredients are incorporated to the batter, like the heavy whipping cream.
+This becomes more of a concern because the liquid ingredients are incorporated into the batter, like the heavy whipping cream.
 Whenever you can, get as close to the recommended mixing times as possible.

 - Have a bowl of water in the oven while the mini cheesecake bake.
-This process is written out in the recipe instructions, and the goal is to create the same effect as a water bath (where a stanard-sized cheesecake is baked with the springform pan surrounded by water.)
+This process is written out in the recipe instructions, and the goal is to create the same effect as a water bath (where a standard-sized cheesecake is baked with the springform pan surrounded by water.)
 Having the water in the oven creates steam, which helps a cheesecake bake and rise evenly, ensuring a smooth, even top.

 - Let the cheesecake “rest” in the oven for the full hour.
 This recipe only bakes the cheesecakes for eight minutes, and after that, there are two resting stages: sitting in the closed oven at 250 degrees F for 30 minutes, then turning off the oven and sitting for another 30 minutes with the door cracked.
 These steps are important for gradual cooling, reducing the risks of cracks.

 - Allow the cheesecake to cool to room temperature before chilling.
 Keeping with the gradual theme, be sure to let the cheesecakes cool to room temperature on a wire cooling rack (so air can access both the top and bottom) before transferring them to the refrigerator to chill.

 Certainly!
 These cheesecakes are best served chilled or at room temperature, so they’re ideal for preparing in advance and serving when you’re ready.